 St. Hilda's & St. Hugh's sent the following message on Friday, Nov.
 13, to prepare parents for the possibility that rising infection rates in New York City would necessitate the suspension of in-person school and transition to our online learning program.

-St. Hilda’s & St. Hugh’s is committed to reopening school in the safest and most responsible manner possible, in accordance with local, state and national guidelines.
+St. Hilda’s & St. Hugh’s is committed to holding in-person school for as long as it is safe to do so, in accordance with local, state and national guidelines.
 The school’s first and abiding priority is the health and safety of every student, parent, faculty member, and staff member in our community.
 The goals of our re-opening program are to provide an exceptional academic program, to facilitate the optimal growth and development for every student, and to provide vital connection and support for every member of the community, which is particularly vital during this period of isolation.

 In addition to guidelines from New York State, New York City, and the CDC, the school has sought guidance on reopening from several experts including local infectious diseases physicians, an epidemiologist, and a team of architects and engineers.
 The expertise of these professionals has bolstered the work of our community, including the head of the school, the nursing staff, the director of technology and other key administrative leaders, and the Board of Trustees.

 We will keep this page updated with any developments.

 DECEMBER 21-JANUARY 3: Christmas Break; school closed

 JANUARY 4: Classes Resume, option to join in-person school